DragonSenses/visionize/architectural-decision-log.md

 The type-safe `createServerAction` should accept `schema` and `performAction` as parameters.
 It then returns an `async` function.
 The async function has a `data: InputType` parameter and returns a `Promise`.

-Next implement the function called `createServerAction` along with related types.

 `lib\createServerAction.ts`
 ```ts
 import { z } from "zod";